top of page

 What Is an Apostille?

-An apostille is an additional certification issued by the state (in Florida, by the Secretary of State) that authenticates the notary or public official who signed the document.
+An apostille is an additional certification issued by the state (in Florida, by the Secretary of State) that authenticates the notary or public official.

 An apostille confirms: